Low-Complexity Acoustic Scene Classification with Device Information in the DCASE 2025 Challenge: ACKNOWLEDGMENT

 \section{ACKNOWLEDGMENT}

 The LIT AI Lab is supported by the Federal State of Upper Austria.
 Gerhard Widmer's work is supported by the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme, grant agreement No 101019375 (Whither Music?).
+Annamaria Mesaros's work is supported by Academy of Finland grant 332063 ``Teaching machines to listen".

 \end{sloppy}